Install

 For aggregation behaviour and the full when-to-use matrix, see references/search-strategies.md ("Locate the container first") and references/mcp-tools-reference.md (find_paths).

 Find documents matching a query.
-Always start here — never guess document IDs.
+Start here for content questions — never guess document IDs; a real doc_id only ever comes from a search or list response.

 linkly search "query keywords" --limit 10